Saffron Walden Town Hall: History

+As the council's responsibilities grew it needed more office accommodation than was available in the town hall.
+In 1934 the council bought a large house nearby at 5 Hill Street to serve as its offices.
+The town hall continued to be used for council meetings.

 The initial stages of the trial of Major Oliver Smedley for the alleged manslaughter of the band manager, Reginald Calvert, took place in the town hall in July 1966; Smedley was founded to have acted in self-defence and was acquitted.

-The town hall continued to serve as the headquarters of the borough council for much of the 20th century but ceased to be the local seat of government after the enlarged Uttlesford District Council was formed at the council offices in Debden Road in 1974.
+The town hall continued to serve as the meeting place of the borough council until it was abolished in 1974 and replaced by Uttlesford District Council, which initially established its headquarters at the former Saffron Walden Rural District council offices in Debden Road.
+The town hall instead became the meeting place of the parish-level Saffron Walden Town Council, created as a successor parish covering the same area as the abolished borough.

 The BBC Radio programme Any Questions? was broadcast from the town hall in May 2011.
 As a cost saving measure, Saffron Walden Town Council relocated its staff, who had previously been based in offices in Emson Close, into the town hall in October 2020.

 Works of art in the town hall include portraits by Daniël Mijtens of King Charles I and of Queen Henrietta and a portrait by Henry Scott Tuke of the benefactor of the town hall, George Stacey Gibson.